Crossing the border in Lake Huron, with the wind at our back

 Submerged rock with a message from us!

-Mackinac is known for their fudge, and there are numerous shops along the Main Street, and the smell of chocolate here does compete with the horses.
+Mackinac is known for their fudge, and there are numerous shops along the Main Street, and the smell of chocolate here does compete somewhat with the horse smells.
 So, of course, we made a stop in the famed Murdick’s Fudge before heading back to the boat to grab lunch.

 After lunch, we took the long, steep hike up the ramp to Fort Mackinac overlooking the harbor.
 The fort is beautifully restored and maintained, and offers spectacular views of town and the harbor.